aligungr/UERANSIM/README.md

 UERANSIM introduces the world's first and only open source 5G-SA UE and gNodeB implementation.

+**WARNING:** I'm no longer active in the development of UERANSIM.
+However community contributions are welcomed.

 ## Current Status

 Our UE and gNodeB are functional and ready to use.
 You can connect them to your 5G core network right now and start